 Scott McIntyre, Chairman

-Scott holds an MS in Information Systems from The Johns Hopkins University, an MBA from the Atkinson Graduate School of Management and a BA in Business Administration from Washington and Jefferson College.
-He also completed Harvard Business School’s Leading Professional Service Firms Program.
+Scott holds and MS in Information Systems from The Johns Hopkins University, an MBA from the Atkinson Graduate School of Management and a BA in Business Administration from Washington & Jefferson College.

 Gary Lytle, Vice Chairman